civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 - Commits to `main` trigger a new production deployment (a bit scary!)
 - Commits to `main` _require_ a PR
 - PRs can only be merged if all the CI checks pass and have at least one approval from a team member.
-CI checks include:
+The CI checks are:
   - a [linter](#linting), to make sure our code style is consistent.
   - a [preview deployment](#preview-deployments) that ensures the build works and allows you to test your changes!
+  - a [database migration](#database-migrations) checker which ensures that migrations run successfully.

 ### Code review